sanmai/pipeline/README.md

 - [transducers.php](https://github.com/mtdowling/transducers.php) is worth a close look if you're already familiar transducers from Clojure.
 API is not very PHP-esque.
 Read as not super friendly.
 [Detailed write-up from the author.](http://mtdowling.com/blog/2014/12/04/transducers-php/)

-- [Functional PHP](https://github.com/lstrojny/functional-php) is supposed to complement currently exisiting PHP functions, which it does, although it is subject to some of the same shortcomings as are `array_map` and `array_filter`.
+- [Primitives for functional programming in PHP](https://github.com/lstrojny/functional-php) by Lars Strojny et al. is supposed to complement currently exisiting PHP functions, which it does, although it is subject to some of the same shortcomings as are `array_map` and `array_filter`.
 No method chaining.

 - [Chain](https://github.com/cocur/chain) provides a consistent and chainable way to work with arrays in PHP, although for arrays only.
 No lazy evaluation.

 - [Simple pipes with PHP generators](https://www.hughgrigg.com/posts/simple-pipes-php-generators/) by Hugh Grigg.
 Rationale and explanation for an exceptionally close concept.
 Probably one can use this library as a drop-in replacement, short of different method names.

-- [Primitives for functional programming in PHP](https://github.com/lstrojny/functional-php) by Lars Strojny et al. has a bunch of similar primitives, yet they're not supposed to be used in a lazy way.

 - Submit a PR to add yours.